 The 2023 Housing Element identified potential governmental constraints to housing, including Zoning Ordinance amendments necessary to comply with changes in state law.
-In some instances, the Coastal Zoning Ordinance (Title 28) has not been updated because the City intends to submit the updated Inland Zoning Ordinance (Title 30) to the Coastal Commission for certification, resulting in one updated Zoning Ordinance for the entire City.
-This program will be a two-step process: first the City will amend the Title 30 Zoning Ordinance, then the City will submit Title 30 to the Coastal Commission for certification and use in the Coastal Zone.
+In some instances, the Coastal Zoning Ordinance (Title 28) has not been updated because the City intends to submit the updated Inland Zoning Ordinance (Title 30) to the Coastal Commission for certification, resulting in one updated

-The following Zoning Ordinance amendments are proposed:
+Zoning Ordinance for the entire City.
+This program will be a two-step process: first the City will amend the Title 30 Zoning Ordinance, then the City will submit Title 30 as a Local Coastal Plan (LCP) amendment to the Coastal Commission for certification and use in the Coastal Zone.

-• Create findings for compliance with the Housing Crisis Act (Government Code §66300(d)) requirements for residential and nonresidential projects to replace any demolished housing units on a site with at least as many residential dwelling units as the greatest number of units that existed on the project site within the last five years.
-New housing projects are also required to include deed-restricted, affordable units if there are, or have been any "protected units" on the project site;
+The City will complete the following Zoning Ordinance amendments for compliance with state law are proposed:

-- Revise the Conditional Use Permit/Performance Standard Permit requirements for Community Care Facilities, Residential Facilities for the Elderly, and Hospices to clarify that only projects that include a housing type not allowed-by-right in the base zone (e.g., multiple units in a single unit zone) or includes non-residential accessory uses, will it trigger the Use Permit requirements; - Permit Low-Barrier Navigation Centers (as defined in Government Code § 65660 (a)) in mixeduse and non-residential zones permitting multi-unit uses; - Categorize agriculture as an accessory use (where allowed by zoning) and to allow agricultural employee housing as "employee housing" (as defined in Health and Safety Code §17008) for six or fewer persons by right in all zones where single-unit residences are allowed; - Address new state law parking provisions for emergency shelters; and - Streamline the design review process to reduce the number of hearings and appealable actions for projects that require design review approval.
+- Create findings for compliance with the Housing Crisis Act (Government Code §66300(d)) requirements for residential and nonresidential projects to replace any demolished housing units on a site with at least as many residential dwelling units as the greatest number of units that existed on the project site within the last five years.
+New housing projects are also required to include deed-restricted, affordable units if there are, or have been any "protected units" on the project site; - Revise the Conditional Use Permit/Performance Standard Permit requirements for Community Care Facilities, Residential Facilities for the Elderly, and Hospices to clarify that only projects that include a housing type not allowed by right in the base zone (e.g., multiple units in a single unit zone) or includes non-residential accessory uses, will trigger the Use Permit requirements; - Permit Low-Barrier Navigation Centers (as defined in Government Code § 65660 (a)) in mixeduse and non-residential zones permitting multi-unit uses; - California Health and Safety Code § 17021.5, § 17021.6, and § 17021.8 generally require agricultural employee housing to be permitted without a Conditional Use Permit (CUP) in singleunit zones for six or fewer persons and on land designated for agriculture with no more than 12 units or 36 beds (the City does not have an agriculture land use designation).
+To comply with these provisions, the City will amend the Zoning Ordinance to categorize agriculture as an accessory use (where allowed by zoning: thus clarifying that § 17021.8 does not apply) and to allow agricultural employee housing as "employee housing" (as defined in Health and Safety Code §17008) for six or fewer persons to be permitted without a CUP by right-in all zones where single-unit residences are allowed; - Address new state law parking provisions for emergency shelters.; and